 Well, I would agree that there's something neurologic going on.

-Now Provigil is a stimulant, and I think what she has, more likely is she had a concussion that we know.
+Now, Provigil is a stimulant, and I think what she has more likely is she had a concussion that we know.

-We know that she had a cerebral vina venous thrombosis, which is a form of stroke, and thus she may have some cognitive effect or or spells that occur whenever she gets ill or stressed.
+And thus, she may have some cognitive effect or spells that occur whenever she gets ill or stressed.

-So we know she had cerebral venality.
+So we know she had cerebral venal.

-In other words, it wasn't deep vein thrombosis as we've been told repeatedly.
+In other words, it wasn't deep vein thrombosis, as we've been told repeatedly.

-They said at the time that she was lucky she did not have that, but the question is is whether she's had other incidents.
+They said at the time that she was lucky she did not have that.

-She we know she also had a concussion prior to that.
+We know she also had a concussion prior to that.

-So the issue really is she needs to be forthcoming about from a neurologist that's examined her, what the status is, what her MRI shows, you know, what are the specifics of her neurologic status.
+So the issue really is she needs to be forthcoming about from a neurologist that's examined her, what the status is, what her MRI shows, what are the specifics of her neurologic status.

-Uh did she have bleeding inside the brain?
+Did she have bleeding inside the brain?

 Did she have a clot that affected brain flow?